 Reading Food Labels

-Reading labels can help you make good food choices.
-Processed and packaged foods and drinks—you’ll find them in cans, boxes, bottles, jars, and bags—have a lot of nutrition and food safety information on their labels or packaging.
+Reading labels can help you make informed food choices.
+Packaged foods and drinks—the types that come in cans, boxes, bottles, jars, and bags—have a lot of nutrition and food safety information on their labels or packaging.
 Look for these things on the food label.